 In short, no two situations are alike, even within the same risk category.
 This is why a narrative discussion accompanies the outlook - to specifically describe and provide rationale for what kind of severe weather is expected and where/when it is most likely within the risk area.

-The Public Severe Weather Outlooks (PWO) are issued for all high risks issuances for potential tornado outbreaks or widespread significant wind damage.
-This plain-language forecast is typically issued 12-24 hours prior to the event and is used to alert NWS field offices and other weather customers concerned with public safety of a potentially dangerous situation.
+The Public Severe Weather Outlooks (PWO) are issued for all HIGH risks and for some MDT areas, just on Day 1.
+This plain-language forecast is typically issued the morning of the event and is used to alert non-technical weather customers concerned with public safety of a potentially dangerous situation.
 A PWO is also issued for a moderate risk outlook which contains at least a 15% probability of tornadoes or a 45% probability of damaging wind gusts.
-The PWO is issued only for Day 1 Outlooks.
 If the probabilities support a PWO issuance on the 0600 UTC Day 1 Outlook, a PWO would be issued around 1000 UTC and updated around 1700 UTC.
 If the probabilities first support a PWO issuance on the 1300 UTC Day 1 Outlook, the PWO would be issued around 1300 UTC and updated around 1700 UTC.
-Below is an example of a PWO.
+PWOs now are in mixed-case text.

 Here is an example of a PWO:

 The MCD basically describes what is currently happening, what is expected in the next few hours, the meteorological reasoning for the forecast, and when/where SPC plans to issue the watch (if dealing with severe thunderstorm potential).
-Severe thunderstorm MCDs provide extra lead time on the severe weather development and allow you to begin gearing up operations before a watch is issued.
+Severe-thunderstorm MCDs provide extra lead time on the severe weather development and allow you to begin gearing up operations before a watch is issued.
 For severe-storm situations, they also offer a statement of watch potential and the probability that SPC will issue a watch within the valid time of the MCD.

 Winter weather MCD's focus on the meteorological processes expected to cause hazardous winter weather: the where, when, what, and (most importantly) why.
 The meaning of "hazardous weather" varies; but discussions on heavy snow are issued for lake effect snowstorms, climatologically anomalous events or unexpected events.
 Winter weather MCDs are also issued for forecast snowfall rates of at least 1" per hour in the lowlands and plains, and 2" per hour for areas higher than 4000 feet.
 Winter MCDs are also issued for freezing rain events especially when amounts are expected to greater than 0.05" per three hours, or for blizzard conditions lasting over three hours.